there are 2 main reasons for this.

 Most people that are following me on Flickr these days are mainly interested in my portraits, both the nude and the non-nudes.

 And since I’m quite happy with how Flickr works and ClickASnap does not allow nude photos, I’ll post my portraits there.
 That said I must add that I do post less and less of nudes there as I prefer to put the photos in my books and ebooks.
-Reason for that should be obvious, there are expenses that I need to cover.
-Neither gear, travel nor model fees are paid with likes 🙂
+The reason for that should be obvious, there are expenses that I need to cover.
+Neither gear, travel nor model fees is paid with likes 🙂

 This site and similar have not stolen and uploaded my photos, don’t get me wrong.